Aleksa Krstic

 Argesta

 Atipo Foundry created Argesta, a serif typeface that is elegant and timeless.
 Taking inspiration from haute couture, Argesta adds a luxurious feel to websites.
-It offers a latin extended-a character set.
+It offers a Latin Extended-A character set.
 You can download the regular style of Argesta for free, while the full family is available on a “pay what you want” basis.

 Argesta Font